 Cost assumptions from Stripe (2024), OpenAI pricing (2026), Paddle SaaS dataset (2024), and Apple's small-business commerce study (2024).

 [ORIGINAL DATA] Across 23 indie agent builders we surveyed on X between April and May 2026, median self-reported "net after costs" on a $1,000 month was $214 on App Store routes and $191 on self-hosted SaaS.
-The 20 percent Gravity pays without deductions clears both medians without the builder running infra.
+The fixed share Gravity pays without deductions lands in the same band as both medians, without the builder running a single hour of infra.

 When do marketplace economics break for builders?